 - State or local laws

-Ways to avoid E&O claims:
+Ways to avoid professional liability E&O claims include:

-- Processes and procedures: Having thorough plans and oversight in place will help ensure that the quality of work produced is high and the chance for mistakes is low.
+- Processes and Procedures: Having thorough plans and oversight in place will help ensure that the quality of work produced is high and the chance for mistakes is low.

 - Solid Contracts and Client Agreements: The basis of any strong relationship is good communication.
 Be sure that both you and your clients are on the same page when it comes to professional services goals, projections, and requirements.
 Have these specifications well documented to be sure that there is no room for misunderstandings in the future.
 We offer free legal documents to help keep set up some of these agreements.

 - Formal Business Structures: While it may not directly help avoid claims, having your business structured as an LLC will shield your personal finances from the effects of a judgment against your business.

 As a service-based business, you are exposed to a different set of risks that other businesses may be exempt from.
 In addition to other types of business liability coverage, having a professional liability policy can protect your business from various claims made including, but not limited to:

 Whether justified or not, clients can take legal against your business, putting your business assets at risk.
 Service-based businesses can get a professional liability insurance quote in just a few minutes with Next Insurance.

 In most cases, no, your LLC is not required by law to carry professional liability insurance.
 Only certain professions like doctors and lawyers are required to maintain professional liability coverage.
 Research your state and local laws to learn which types of small business insurance your company is required to have.

 Yes, professional liability insurance goes by many names, but it is generally the same concept across industries.
 Other titles may be malpractice insurance, E&O insurance, or professional indemnity insurance.